kawansoft/aceql-http-client-jdbc-driver/README.md

 - `ROWID` are not supported.
-- SELECT calls are not supported for Oracle Database stored procedures.
-They will be supported in a November 2022 subsequent version.
 - Auto-generated keys are not supported.
 - Some Advanced data types:   `Struct`, `NClob`, `SQLXML` and `Typemaps`.
 - Some Statement methods: `getWarnings`, `isPoolable`/`setPoolable`, `getMoreResults`, `setCursorName`.